rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 The last few months have been a bit quieter around godot-rust.
 A lot of this can be attributed to developers exploring the [GDExtension API][gd-gdext], the successor of GDNative for Godot 4.
-At this point, a lot of the foundation is still being built, however some more concrete plans are outlined in [#824][gd-824].
+At this point, a lot of the foundation is still being built, however, some more concrete plans are outlined in [#824][gd-824].
 Further updates will be posted in that issue or on Twitter.

 Nevertheless, several improvements have been integrated to godot-rust since